Opening a bank account online

-Good news: Setting up a checking or savings account online can be quite simple and take mere minutes.
-Some people even find that opening a bank account is faster than registering with an online shopping site or app like Uber.1 So how does it work, and what can you expect?
+Good news: Setting up a checking or savings account online can be quite simple and take mere minutes.1 So how does it work, and what can you expect?
 How do you know if you’ll even get approved?

 First things first: Who can open a bank account online?

 Most anyone can apply to open an account.
 But it’s up to individual banks if they want to let you open an account with them.2 That means some banks might deny applications from people with a history of unpaid negative balances, involuntary account closures or suspected fraud issues.3

 If you’ve been denied a checking account, there may still be options.
 Some banks offer second-chance accounts.
 But these accounts may not offer all the same services and might have monthly fees.4

 Can you open a bank account online for free?